Sean-C22512/CS-FinalYear-Vault/Templates/Flashcard Template.md

 # Week 1 - Binary Classification Flashcards
+TARGET DECK: CMPU4011 - Machine Learning for Predictive Analytics
 Module: CMPU4011 - Machine Learning for Predictive Analytics
-Deck: CMPU4011 - Machine Learning for Predictive Analytics

 Tags: #anki/CMPU4011 #flashcards

 Binary classification is a type of supervised learning where the model predicts one of two possible classes for a given input. #flashcard